FathyTamerMobileDevelopment/MealsApplicationOrangeODC/README.md

 This application allows users to explore a wide range of meal options, making it easier to find recipes and learn how to prepare them.
 It's built with a focus on user-friendly navigation and clean UI.

 ## How to Use
-1.Clone the repository.
+1. Clone the repository.
-2.Open the project in Android Studio.
+2. Open the project in Android Studio.
-3.Build and run the app on your emulator or Android device.
+3. Build and run the app on your emulator or Android device.